haerfest/uef/README.md

 `0114` | Security cycles.
 `0116` | Floating point gap.

-### Dependencies

-A vanilla Python 3.x.x.
-Tested on Mac OS X High Sierra with Python 3.7.0.

 ### Usage

 The script reads the UEF file contents from standard input, and writes the